 The detector is designed to operate from D.C. power sources providing either 12 VDC or 24 VDC.
 On-board regulators provide regulated voltages so that the detector can safely operate over the full input voltage range of 10.8 VDC to 30 VDC.
 The unit is also provided with an external reset capability.
 When Contact C of the edge card connector receives a logic ground signal for a minimum of 30 microseconds, both channels of the detector are immediately reset.
 Changing any front panel switch (except the frequency switches) resets the associated channel.

-The operating parameters of each detector channel are established by switch settings on two front panel mounted DIP switch modules and a PC board mounted DIP switch module.
-Operating parameters that can be selected by means of the front panel DIP switches are: Channel Disable, Loop Frequency, Fail-Safe / Fail-Secure Operation, Presence / Pulse Mode, and Sensitivity.
-Operating parameters that can be selected via the PC board mounted DIP switches are: Test Mode and 100 Millisecond Minimum Output.
+The operating parameters of each detector channel are established by DIP switch settings on DIP switch modules located on the front panel or PC board.
+Operating parameters that can be selected on the front panel are Sensitivity, Presence / Pulse Mode, Fail-Safe / Fail-Secure Operation, Loop Frequency, and Channel Disable.
+Operating parameters that can be selected on the PC board are Test Mode, 100 Millisecond Minimum Presence Output, Call Delay Timing, and Call Extension Timing.
+A front panel mounted pushbutton is used for activation of an audible detect signal.
 The loop frequency switches are directly connected to the tuning capacitors in the loop oscillator circuits.
 The settings of the remaining switches are strobed into the microprocessor.
-The microprocessor provides a separate output line for each channel.
-Each output line drives a Fail-Safe optically isolated transistor.
-Solid state output devices provide faster turn ON and turn OFF times thus giving more accurate information when the detector is used in speed and/or occupancy applications.
-Other output signals are connected to two, dual color (green / red), front panel mounted Detect / Fail LEDs.
+The microprocessor provides four output signals: a separate output line for each channel and a separate fail status line for each channel.
+Each output line drives a fail-safe optically isolated transistor.
+Solid state output devices provide faster turn on and turn off times, thus giving more accurate information when the detector is used in speed and/or occupancy applications.
+The output signals are connected to two, dual color (green / red), front panel mounted Detect / Fail LEDs.
 Each LED corresponds to an individual detector channel.
 The Detect / Fail LEDs are normally extinguished when there are no detect outputs, the loops are in tolerance, and there have been no previous failure conditions.
 A Detect / Fail LED will be steady ON (green) when a current detect output state exists.
 A Detect / Fail LED will be steady ON (red) when a current open loop failure or an inductance change condition of more than +25% exists.
 A Detect / Fail LED will flash at a one Hz rate (red) when a current shorted loop failure or an inductance change condition of more than -25% exists.
 When a Detect / Fail LED flashes at a rate of three 50 millisecond flashes per second (red), it is an indication that the loop is currently in tolerance, but the detector channel has previously experienced an out of tolerance condition.
-If a current detect output state exists and a detector channel has previously experienced an out of tolerance condition, the corresponding Detect / Fail LED will flash at a rate of three 50 millisecond flashes per second (red) followed by a single 750 millisecond flash (green).
-Either of these prior failure Detect / Fail LED flashing conditions will be reset whenever an external reset occurs on Pin C, the channel is reset, or power is interrupted.
+If a current detect output state exists and a detector channel has previously experienced an out of tolerance condition, the corresponding Detect / Fail LED will flash at a rate of three 50 millisecond flashes per second (red) followed by a single 750 millisecond flash

+(green).
+Either of these prior failure Detect / Fail LED flashing conditions will be reset whenever the detector is reset, the channel is reset, or power is interrupted.